 Fairphone aims to promote social as well as environmental sustainability.
-The enterprise has set up traceable supply chains.
-For example, Fairphone sources conflict-free tin and tantalum from the DRC, conflict-free tungsten from Rwanda and Fairtrade gold from Peru.
+The enterprise has set up traceable supply chains, sourcing conflict-free tin and tantalum from the DRC, conflict-free tungsten from Rwanda and Fairtrade gold from Peru, to give some examples.

-Fairphone representative Lora Haspels openly admitted to 150sec that it is not 100% fair – “and probably never will be.”
+Fairphone representative Lora Haspels openly admitted to 150sec that their product is not 100% fair – “and probably never will be.”

 However, through conscientious product design and close scrutiny of supply chains and factory practices, Fairphone is showing the industry that it is possible to make a fairer phone.